mmccarty/intake-blog/caching.md

   * Extensions to the Intake CLI to manage cached data ([PR 145](https://github.com/ContinuumIO/intake/pull/145)).
   * Cached files do not have an expiration, therefore they will need to be cleared manually to get updated data.
 We do generate a created date when a file is downloaded and store this in the metadata.
 This could be used to trigger a download using a configurable expiration duration.
   * Checksum verification need to be explored so that updated data can be downloaded regardless of expiration.
+  * An API for managing and clearing cached data at the data source level, rather than accessing the cache objects directly.